AntoinePinto/custom-decision-tree/README.md

 ## Extra

-The function that calculates $ \Delta $ can also be specified by the user if required.
+The function that calculates $\Delta$ can also be specified by the user if required.
 By default, this function is defined as:

 ```python
 def get_delta(split, metric_vars, optimisation_method='minimisation'):